jamadarrizwan/jamadarrizwan/README.md

 - 👋 Hi, I’m @jamadarrizwan
-- 👀 I’m interested in coding
+- 🐛 QA
-- 🌱 I’m currently learning Manual testing
+- 🌱 On the Java Im Coming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me jamadarrrizwan@123/ 9028662723